 7. What are other key words or phrases that describe the uniqueness of ICA:UK and you would like to see included in a statement of values?

 Other key words and phrases to describe the uniqueness of ICA:UK are: Participation Concerned with the human factor in development Local and international network Addressing the spirit of people Learning, sharing, questioning A commitment to tackling injustice and inequality in a way that values and welcomes diversity The individual and collective responsibility, within the group and in life.

 See also about me, how I work, who I work with and recommendations & case studies, and please contact me about how we might work together.
 Please do not delay before contacting me – the earlier I hear from you, the more chance that I will be able to help and the more helpful I may be able to be.

-Register now on Eventbrite for my free facilitation webinars and regularly scheduled ToP facilitation training courses in London and Brussels.
+Register now on Eventbrite also for my regularly scheduled ToP facilitation training courses in London and Brussels, and now also online.